- Clinical Assistant Professorship in 2016 at Chinese University of Hong Kong

 He is now a fully trained clinician-scientist with additional accreditations in Public Health Medicine from The University of Manchester, UK and Healthcare Management from The University of New South Wales, Australia.
 He started computer programming at the age of 12, writing programs such as a school-wide chatroom and a 2D racing game.
 With a strong interest in physics, mathematics and information technology since a young age, his current strategy is the application of advanced mathematical and statistical analyses to improve risk stratification in cardiovascular diseases.

-Tse went to China in 2015 to establish the Laboratory of Cardiovascular Physiology and Cardiovascular Analytics Group for pre-clinical and clinical research, respectively.
+Tse went to China in 2015 to establish the Laboratory of Cardiovascular Physiology, Cardiovascular Analytics Group and International Health Informatics Network for pre-clinical, clinical and meta-analysis research, respectively.
 He served, successively, as an Affiliated Investigator (2015), Principal Investigator (2016), and Professor (2019) at the Tianjin Institute of Cardiology, The Second Hospital of Tianjin Medical University.
 He was also appointed to a Guest Professorship at The First Affiliated Hospital of Dalian Medical University (2018) and an Honorary Professorship at the Xiamen Cardiovascular Hospital of Xiamen University (2019).